Paul Barrett | College of Arts

 Summary:

-Specializations: Canadian literature, critical race studies, digital humanities
+Specializations: Canadian literature, digital humanities

-I am interested in working with and learning from students that are eager to think about Canadian literature and culture, diaspora, migration, digital culture, digital humanities, or popular culture.
+I am interested in working with and learning from students that are eager to think about Canadian literature and culture, diaspora, race, digital culture, digital humanities, or popular culture.
 I welcome projects that are interested in exploring cultural contradictions, thinking through the relationship between the public and literary discourses, reading closely and intensely, while also trying novel new methods for engaging in criticism.